 TESOL certification, just like its equivalent, TEFL certification, is what you need if you plan to become an EFL or ESL instructor either in a traditional classroom or online.
 You’ll see this requirement listed in TEFL job postings for online teaching companies, English language schools, and other institutes around the world that hire English teachers.
 Usually, a TEFL/ TESOL certificate of 120 hours is the minimum standard to qualify for these types of jobs.

 For most online or in-person TESOL courses, the only requirement to sign up is to have an English language level sufficient to succeed in the course.
 For non-native English speakers, the recommended level for certification usually ranges from a B1 to C2 CEFR level (CEFR is the Common European Framework of Reference, an internationally used standard for describing language ability level).

 For the most part, there are no requirements for TEFL/TESOL certification beyond English language proficiency.
 You don’t need to have a college degree, nor do you need any technical expertise to take an online certification.
-That being said, there are a few TEFL/TESOL programs that are more advanced, or even university level (offering credit), and may, therefore, have additional requirements beyond language level, such as a minimum education level (high school or university diploma).
+That being said, there are a few TEFL/TESOL programs that are more advanced, or even university level (offering credit), and may, therefore, have additional requirements beyond language level, such as a minimum education (a high school or university diploma).

 The most common way to get TESOL certification is to enroll in an online course.
 Online TESOL courses come in a range of hours, such as 40, 60, 100, 120, or 150, and usually provide the flexibility to complete coursework when it’s convenient for you.